MMBarbee/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

+A function is a set of rules or a task that accepts values and can be applied/invoked to return an output.
+A method is used implicitly in object oriented programming.

 3. What is closure?

+A closure is a function that gives you access to another functions scope from an inner function.

 4. Describe the four rules of the 'this' keyword.